Advice for Siblings of Those With Autism

-Schedule a meeting with your school’s special education needs coordinator.
+Schedule a meeting with your school’s special education needs coordinator or guidance counselor.
 Or ask to talk with your sibling’s therapist.
 Ask for a professional’s insight on how your sibling acts and reacts.
 The information could help to strengthen your relationship.

 Then, ask your parents if you can join in your sibling’s formal therapy sessions.
 Researchers say therapists can do a lot to help siblings strengthen their bonds and understand one another.
 You might use your therapy sessions to:

 - Learn communication styles.
 Your sibling might use eye contact, body posture, or gentle touch to get your attention.
 These prompts can fly by in a second, and you might miss them.

 - Engage in activities.
 It’s hard to find tasks you both enjoy, and it’s equally difficult to ensure everyone has a good time.
 Therapists can help.